fnsepulveda/fnsepulveda.github.io/README.md

 ## About

-The website showcases my research, CV, and contact information.
+The website showcases my research, CV, and contact info.
 I am a PhD candidate in Economics at UBC.

 The website is live at: [https://fnsepulveda.github.io](https://fnsepulveda.github.io/)